zoom-c/docs/trezor-user/user/whatsinthebox.rst

   .. image:: images/box-with-seal.jpg

-Go ahead and do so now.
+Go ahead and plug your TREZOR in now.
 You should see the glowing TREZOR lock appear on the screen.
 Now move on to :doc:`Setting up your trezor device <settingup>`.